 •Article reviews by the requesting institution should be on the journal’s Review Form and the review must be in line with the journal’s normal peer-review processes (see https://adonis-abbey.com/review-process.php?id=2&jl=1&jid=2)

 •Articles accepted for publication by the requesting institution should be accompanied by two completed peer-reviewed forms per article, a correction log indicating how the author(s) have addressed the reviewers’ comments (with page numbers where possible), plagiarism test for the article, completed copyright forms and evidence of professional proofreading where available.

 •No author shall have more than one article (singly or jointly) in the special issue.

-•A publication fee of one hundred and Eighty-five British pounds (£185) per accepted paper is applicable.
+•A publication fee of two hundred and Eighty-five British pounds (£285) per accepted paper is applicable.

 •The requesting institution pays up front £200 which is the honorarium to be paid to the substantive editor of the journal or any other senior scholar chosen by the publisher to vet the articles selected by the requesting institution.
 This sum is deducted from the total publication fees to be paid by the requesting institution.
 But the sum is nonrefundable if the journal’s substantive editor or any other scholar chosen by the publisher to vet the papers rejects the articles selected by the requesting institution or the requesting institution fails to satisfactorily implement the corrections suggested by the substantive editor of the journal or any other scholar chosen by the publisher to vet the papers.
 The journal’s substantive editor (or any other scholar chosen by the publisher) to vet the papers selected by the requesting institution has to be satisfied that the recommended corrections have been satisfactorily implemented before those papers will be published.